CommBank offers further coronavirus relief to home loan and credit card customers

 Or if you’re interested in locking your home loan rate, we’ve got some offers for you down below, plus even more options over at our fixed home loans comparison table.

-Compare fixed home loans - page last updated October 23, 2020
+Compare fixed home loans - last updated January 16, 2021

 ^See information about the Mozo Experts Choice Home Loans Awards